Vice President, Commercial Digital Thread

 Varian Medical Systems

-He began his tenure with Varian as part of the marketing organization and subsequently joined the sales organization holding multiple positions, including Vice President, Global Marketing & Americas Sales, prior to assuming his current position in September 2014.
+He began his tenure with Varian as part of the marketing organization and subsequently joined the sales organization holding multiple positions, including VP, Global Marketing & Americas Sales, prior to assuming his current position in September 2014.

 Senior Vice President, Research & Applied Solutions North America

-Warren Stone is Senior Vice President of Research & Applied Solutions North America.
-In this role, he will oversee the development and execution of a transformational customer centric commercial strategy built through leveraging customer and market insights.
+Warren Stone is SVP of Research & Applied Solutions North America.
+In this role, he will oversee the development and execution of a transformational customer-centric commercial strategy built through leveraging customer and market insights.

 For the past two decades, Stone has served in a wide variety of general management, sales, marketing and business development roles within the Merck Group affiliates and businesses around the world.
 His background includes leading the former Lab Essentials business field based in Darmstadt, Germany, during which time he started the transformation of the more than 500 million euro business into a global, customer-centric, solutions-orientated business.